AzwadShameem/SMS_Filter/README.md

 ## Documentation

 ### Code Organization
-- The [Machine Learning](https://github.com/AzwadShameem/SMS_Filter_App/tree/machine-learning) branch of this repository contains all of the machine learning related code
+- The [Machine Learning](https://github.com/AzwadShameem/SMS_Filter/tree/machine-learning) branch of this repository contains all of the machine learning related code
+- The [Android](https://github.com/AzwadShameem/SMS_Filter/tree/android) branch of this repository contains all of the android software engineering related code
-- The [Application](https://github.com/AzwadShameem/SMS_Filter_App/tree/android) branch of this repository contains all of the software engineering related code
+- The [iOS](https://github.com/AzwadShameem/SMS_Filter/tree/iOS) branch of this repository contains all of the iOS software engineering related code

 ### Installation